 However, marketers should be cautious not to infringe on anybody’s copyright.
 So, you have to respect the work and the rights of others.
 If not, it could come back and haunt you.

 One way to prevent this is to take advantage of a free stock photo website.
 Websites like Unsplash, Pexels, and Gratisography allow B2B marketers to collect images from photographers who have allowed permission for anybody to use them.

-Using images on social media will allow you to gain attention, build loyalty and increase engagement.
+Using images or infographics on social media will allow you to gain attention, build loyalty and increase engagement.
 If you are interested in standing out, create a visual brand identity as you would prepare a business plan.